Dennis-BIRL-GDUT/hello-world/README.md

 # hello-world
-This is my first repository of github
+This is my first repository of github.
+Hello BIRL.
+Dennis is BIRL lab member.